 The Congressional Temperance Society prohibited members from discussing any controversial matter within the group.
 That was a wise decision.
 Many temperance groups addressed other moral issues.
 This caused conflict and weakened their impact on alcohol.

-In 1840, the Washingtonian revival swept the nation.
+In 1840, the Washingtonian movement swept the nation.
 It brought renewed zeal into the temperance movement.
 It also radicalized its goal.
 The movement now largely abandoned temperance or moderation.
 Its new goal was complete abstention from all alcohol.